duckdb/duckdb-web/docs/api/python/function.md

 The `create_function` method takes the following parameters:

-1. **name**: A string representing the unique name of the UDF within the connection catalog.
+1. `name` A string representing the unique name of the UDF within the connection catalog.
-2. **function**: The Python function you wish to register as a UDF.
+2. `function` The Python function you wish to register as a UDF.
-3. **parameters**: Scalar functions can operate on one or more columns.
+3. `parameters` Scalar functions can operate on one or more columns.
 This parameter takes a list of column types used as input.
-4. **return_type**: Scalar functions return one element per row.
+4. `return_type` Scalar functions return one element per row.
 This parameter specifies the return type of the function.
-5. **type** (Optional): DuckDB supports both built-in Python types and PyArrow Tables.
+5. `type` (optional): DuckDB supports both built-in Python types and PyArrow Tables.
 By default, built-in types are assumed, but you can specify `type = 'arrow'` to use PyArrow Tables.
-6. **null_handling** (Optional): By default, null values are automatically handled as Null-In Null-Out.
-Users can specify a desired behavior for null values by setting `null_handling = 'special'`.
+6. `null_handling` (optional): By default, `NULL` values are automatically handled as `NULL`-in `NULL`-out.
+Users can specify a desired behavior for `NULL` values by setting `null_handling = 'special'`.
-7. **exception_handling** (Optional): By default, when an exception is thrown from the Python function, it will be re-thrown in Python.
-Users can disable this behavior, and instead return `null`, by setting this parameter to `'return_null'`
+7. `exception_handling` (optional): By default, when an exception is thrown from the Python function, it will be re-thrown in Python.
+Users can disable this behavior, and instead return `NULL`, by setting this parameter to `'return_null'`
-8. **side_effects** (Optional): By default, functions are expected to produce the same result for the same input.
+8. `side_effects` (optional): By default, functions are expected to produce the same result for the same input.
 If the result of a function is impacted by any type of randomness, `side_effects` must be set to `True`.

 To unregister a UDF, you can call the `remove_function` method with the UDF name: